 These should be as visible and as memorable (without crossing the line or being unprofessional) as possible so it sticks in people's minds.
 If you make it a community event, offering food and free stuff to the first few people there, a good idea is to team up with a local company and advertise it with them.

 This will even paint a greater connection to the community in people's eyes, if it is a local and well-liked company.

 Go out to local places and high-visibility spots and hand out flyers or brochures with information about the open house.
 Be sure to get contact information from anyone that RSVPs or shows up to the house.

-When you run an online ad, include a short video walkthrough, that way the viewers will be wanting more and interested in the general feel of the house.
-If the property has a single property website (which it should), make sure to have ariel pictures showcasing the area and the surrounding houses.
+When you run an online ad, include a short video walk through, that way the viewers will be wanting more and interested in the general feel of the house.
+If the property has a single property website (which it should), make sure to have aerial pictures showcasing the area and the surrounding houses.
 Sell the entire neighborhood.

 Preparing the Home

 It goes without saying that it should be spotless.
 Baseboards, bathrooms, windows and everything else needs to be ready for viewers.
 Don't expect a whole lot of people, but you must gain full trust and make everyone who shows up a lead.